emifly-devops/DevOps-Course-Starter/README.md

 If you wish to host your app's container images using the Docker Hub, you will need to [set up a Docker Hub account](https://hub.docker.com/signup).
 Once you have done so, create a public repository called `todo-app`.
-There is also a Docker variable that needs to be set in your `.env` file:
+There is also a Docker configuration value that needs to be set in your `.env` file:

 ```dotenv
 DOCKERHUB_USERNAME